 Tim Butcher is a Senior Lecturer in Organisation Studies.
 Prior to joining The Open University in 2017, Tim held academic positions at Griffith University, RMIT University and the University of Hull.
-He has an Engineering Doctorate qualification from Cranfield University.
+He holds an Engineering Doctorate qualification from Cranfield University.
 Previously, Tim worked as a Manufacturing Engineer in the aerospace industry.

 Tim is also an Adjunct Associate Professor at Griffith University, a Fellow of the Royal Academy of Engineering Panasonic Trust, and is an alumnus of the Committee for Melbourne Future Focus Group.

 Tim is an experienced supervisor of postgraduate research, and has lectured on subjects ranging from the history of management thought to entrepreneurship.
 Tim currently contributes to the Chartered Manager Degree Apprenticeship and MBA qualifications.